bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/_index.md

 You will need to write a report each week, which should not be more than 5 pages and in PDF format, with your name on it.
 The report must be in English or German.
 In consists of two parts:

-1. The report on the lab assignment, spell-checked and using complete sentences, explaining what you did in the exercise session, that is, the process.
+1. The report on the lab assignment (Pre-Lab and Lab), spell-checked and using complete sentences, explaining what you did in the exercise session, that is, the process.
 Screenshots are welcome.
 This part may be written together with others in your team and exchanged within your team.
 Thus, include the name of all authors in this part.

-2. a reflection on what you learned during the session, which is your personal, individual summary.
+2. A reflection on what you learned during the session, which is your personal, individual summary.

 Additionally, you upload a zip of your solution's source code.

-Both must be submitted individually to the Moodle area by 22.00 before the next lab.
+Both must be submitted individually to the Moodle area by 22:00 before the next lab.

 The results of your lab will be presented by one randomly selected member of the group in the next lab.